-Some animals will be leaving Adelaide Zoo for their new home at Monarto Zoo, these species include the giraffes and baboons.
+Some animals will be leaving Adelaide Zoo for their new home at Monarto Safari Park, these species include the giraffes and baboons.
 This is unlikely to occur for several years until we’re ready to begin the developments in the areas they currently reside.

 We recognise every zoo supporter and visitor has their favourite animals or exhibits; it is unlikely we can accommodate for all.
 We must work within the constraints of not only the physical footprint of our sites, with Adelaide Zoo being one of the smallest Australian city zoos, but also the animals that are available to us from within regional zoos or are able to be imported under existing Australian import restrictions.